ntrrgc/jsvm/README.md

 You can change `SNAPSHOT` for an specific commit hash to get a fixed version of the library.

+The wiki includes [instructions to build the library](https://github.com/ntrrgc/jsvm/wiki/Building-JSVM) in your own computer for development or to use it in a non-Android Java environment.

 ## How does it look?

 Simple usage evaluating expressions: